Casino Royale (2006)

 James Bond: The name's Bond...
 James Bond.

-Vesper Lynd: There isn't enough room for me and your ego.
+Vesper Lynd: [standing inside the elevator to James who is standing in front of her outside the elevator] There isn't enough room for me and your ego.

 James Bond: [after reading a note left by M and seeing the Aston Martin] I love you too M.